esgf2-us/metagrid/docs/docs/contributors/architecture_design.md

 ## Overview

-The project repo is a mono-repo split up between directories for the `frontend/`, `backend/`, and `traefik/`.
-Although both sides of the stack are in a single repo, each directory contains its own microservices.
+The project repo is a mono-repo split up between directories for the `/frontend`, `/backend`, `/traefik`, and `/docs`.
+Each directory contains its own microservice(s).
+The `/traefik` directory is intended for deployment in a production environment.

 **Why a mono-repo?**